Emerging market ETPs see first inflows since January

 WTI Crude oil closed last week at $42.01 a barrel, with an increase of +1.92%.

-For the second time this year, Invesco has reduced the fees on its gold ETC, the $13.7bn Invesco Physical Gold ETC (SGLD), by four basis points to 0.15%.
+Invesco has reduced the first second time this year fees on its gold ETC, the $13.7bn Invesco Physical Gold ETC (SGLD), by four basis points to 0.15%.
 As highlighted in last week’s report, the $4.1bn Amundi Physical Gold ETC (GOLD) and the $15.4bn iShares Physical Gold ETC (IGLN) also have an annual TER of 0.15%.

 Since February, SGLD has seen over $6bn inflows as investors have poured record assets into gold ETCs.
 According to analysis from Invesco, gold exchange-traded products listed in Europe raised more than $10bn of net new assets in 2020 to the end of July, with $1.4bn of inflows during the final month alone.
 Source: ETF Stream